IMJLA/Export-Permission/docs/online/Export-Permission/docs/en-US/Export-Permission.ps1.md

 Supports:
 - Active Directory domain trusts
-- Unresolved SIDs for deleted accounts
+- Unresolved SIDs for deleted or otherwise unresolvable accounts
 - Service SID resolution
-- Group memberships via an account's Primary Group as well as its memberOf property
+- Recursive group memberships via an account's Primary Group as well as its memberOf property
 - ACL Owners (shown in the report as having Full Control originating from Ownership)

 Does not support these scenarios: